dxlliv/planner/README.md

 ## Features
 - **Organize your grid**
-  Drag and drop your media or configure it in the old fashioned way.
+  Drag and drop your media or configure it in the old-fashioned way.

 - **A wide range of media**